One Forward is Enough for Neural Network Training via Likelihood Ratio Method: Experimental Details

+\textbf{VGG-8}: The VGG-8 has $8$ layers, including $6$ convolutional layers and $2$ fully connected layers.
+For the convolutional layers, we set the number of kernels as $16$, $16$, $32$, $32$, $64$, and $64$, respectively, all the kernel sizes as $3 \times 3$ with the stride as $1$, and the activation function as ReLU.
+We use the batch size as $100$.
+For the fully connected layers, we set the numbers of neurons as $256$ and $10$, respectively.
+For all the compared training methods, we use the Adam optimizer with the initialized learning rate as $1\times 10^{-3}$ and train the models with $200$ epochs.
+For the ES and ULR training, we set the $\sigma$ for each layer initialized as $1\times10^{-3}$, $1\times10^{-3}$, $1\times10^{-3}$, $1\times10^{-3}$, $1\times10^{-2}$, $1\times10^{-2}$, $1\times10^{-2}$, and $1\times10^{-2}$, respectively.
+Due to the high gradient estimation variance, we set the number of copies as $1,500$ for all layers in the ES training method for sufficient optimization.
+We set the number of copies for each layer as $100$, $200$, $400$, $800$, $400$, $200$, $100$, and $50$ in ULR training methods.

-\textbf{Evaluation criteria}: We evaluate all the methods for CNNs on the following performance {criteria}: 1) Task performance: the classification accuracy on the benign samples (Ori.); 2) Natural noise robustness: the classification accuracy on the natural noise corrupted dataset, where we adopt the Gaussian, uniform, and Poisson noises; 3) Adversarial robustness: the classification accuracy on the adversarial examples, which are crafted by FGSM, I-FGSM, and MI-FGSM; 4) distribution shift robustness: the classification accuracy on the corrupted dataset with different distribution corresponding to the original dataset, where we transform the colored dataset into the grey images and apply the random mask to images respectively for the construction of OOD datasets. {For the adversarial attacks, we set the maximum perturbation for each pixel as $8/255$, and the maximum number of iterations as $5$ for I-FGSM and MI-FGSM.
-For all the evaluations, we consider the corruption on the whole test set .}
+\textbf{Evaluation criteria}: We evaluate all the methods for CNNs on the following performance {criteria}: 1) Task performance: the classification accuracy on the benign samples (Ori.); 2) Natural noise robustness: the classification accuracy on the natural noise corrupted dataset, where we adopt the Gaussian, uniform, and Poisson noises; 3) Adversarial robustness: the classification accuracy on the adversarial examples, which are crafted by the fast gradient sign method (FGSM), iterative fast gradient sign method (I-FGSM), and momentum-based iterative fast gradient sign method (MI-FGSM); 4) distribution shift robustness: the classification accuracy on the corrupted dataset with different distribution corresponding to the original dataset, where we transform the colored dataset into the grey images and apply the random mask to images respectively for the construction of out-of-distribution (OOD) datasets. {For the adversarial attacks, we set the maximum perturbation for each pixel as $8/255$, and the maximum number of iterations as $5$ for I-FGSM and MI-FGSM.
+For all the evaluations, we consider the corruption on the whole testset .}

-\textbf{Results}: {As shown in Tab. \ref{tab:cnn}, LR-WL can achieve comparable performance to BP with an improvement of $0.4\%$ for ResNet-5 and a minor drop of $2.6\%$ for VGG-8.
-Meanwhile, LR-WL has a significant improvement in the adversarial robustness of $8.1\%$ on average.
-In ResNet-5, the classification accuracy relies more on the training of the later layers, where adding noise to logits incurs less cost, thus LR-L outperforms ES and achieves similar performance as LR-WL.
+\textbf{Results}: As shown in Tab. \ref{tab:cnn}, ULR-WL can achieve comparable performance to BP with an improvement of $0.4\%$ for ResNet-5 and a minor drop of $2.6\%$ for VGG-8.
+Meanwhile, ULR-WL has a significant improvement in the adversarial robustness of $8.1\%$ on average.
+In ResNet-5, the classification accuracy relies more on the training of the later layers, where adding noise to logits incurs less cost, thus ULR-L outperforms ES and achieves similar performance as ULR-WL.
 In VGG-8, the situation is exactly the opposite.
-And the success of LR-WL in CNNs comes from combining the strengths of both noise injection modes.}
+And the success of ULR-WL in CNNs comes from combining the strengths of both noise injection modes.